 - Left – the object sticks to the left edge of the frame;

-- Center – the object is centered horizontally in the frame;
+- Center – the object is centered in width within the frame;

 - Right – the object sticks to the right edge of the frame.